 Keyword cannibalization confuses the search engine.
-When a visitor looking for a product or service through the search engine, they search for a keyword.
+When a visitor looks for a product or service through a search engine, they search for a keyword.

-When the same keyword is used for several articles on a single website, the search engine gets confused which one it should show first to its search results.
+When the same keyword is used for several articles on a single website, the search engine gets confused about which one it should show first in its search results.

 What is Keyword Cannibalization?

-You might be happy that you can rank more contents using a single keyword.
+You might be happy that you can rank more content using a single keyword.
 Let me tell you that this is very bad for you as it may cause a bad user experience.

-Using similar keyword for different contents means you are competing yourself.
+Using similar keywords for different content means you are competing yourself.
 To enjoy conversions try to compete with your competitors, not with yourself.

-The more separate and specific keyword you will use, the more you will rank on the SERPs.
+The more separate and specific keywords you will use, the more you will rank on the SERPs.

 Didn’t start your blog yet?
 Start here!